dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

    - Ensure preview is disabled during recording

 5. **Files not saving**
-   - Check save folder permissions
+   - **Save folder permissions**: Check that `experiments/` is writable
+     - The application automatically creates the directory if it doesn't exist
+     - If creation fails, check error message for specific issue
+     - Fix with: `mkdir -p experiments && chmod 777 experiments`
    - Verify disk space availability
    - Check filename scheme is valid

 6. **"No calibration loaded" error**
    - Load a calibration from the dropdown before starting experiment
    - Create calibration in calibrate.py if none exist
-   - Check that calibration file exists in `config/calibrations/`
+   - Check that calibration file exists in `calibrations/`

 7. **"Referenced calibration file not found" (on import)**
    - Ensure the calibration file referenced in exported settings exists